From the blog How to Choose the Right POS System for Your Business

 Step 1: Make A List Of Your Unique Business Activities

 Every business is different.
 So, before you start shopping for a new POS system, brainstorm a list of your most frequent business activities and determine which POS features align with those activities.
+There are so many POS systems available so it’s really important that you find one that’s suitable for your business.

 Here are a few questions to ask yourself: